 You can also report an empty home online.

 Council Tax Support

 Council tax support can help you pay your council tax bill if you are on a low income.
 It is not a state benefit, but a council tax discount scheme.
-Whilst the entitlement of pension age people is assessed on their full council tax liability, all working age people currently have to pay the first 10% of their council tax.
 If you apply for council tax support, you must continue to pay your usual council tax - your application does not mean you will automatically qualify for support.
-Claim Council Tax support.
+Click here to claim Council Tax support.

-We have produced an easy to read guide to our council tax support scheme.
-You can also view the full regulations for our council tax support.
+You can also view the full regulations for our council tax support scheme here.

-Earlier this year we carried out a consultation over the way we deliver Council Tax Support in our area - you can read the consultation responses here.
-You can also read our equalities impact assessment and our vulnerability and work incentives policy that underpin the Council Tax Support scheme.
+We carried out a consultation over the way we deliver Council Tax Support in our area - you can read the consultation responses and our Equalities Impact Assessment here

 The grounds for appeal are restricted.
 These are where:

 - You believe that the banding should be changed because there has been a material increase or material reduction (this is explained below) in the value of the dwelling.

 - You start or stop using part of your dwelling to carry out a business, or the balance between domestic and business use changes.

 - The listing officer has altered a list without a proposal having been made by a taxpayer.